Midland (band): History

-The band Midland was formed in Dripping Springs, Texas.
-The trio met separately around Los Angeles, where Jess Carson and Cameron Duddy were in a number of bands through a number of years.
+The trio that was to become the band Midland met separately around Los Angeles, where Jess Carson and Cameron Duddy were in a number of bands through a number of years.
 After Carson left L.A., Duddy and Mark Wystrach met and formed a country-rock band called The Young Whiskey.
 The trio met up in Jackson Hole, Wyoming, for Cameron Duddy's wedding in August 2013; both Wystrach and Carson acted as groomsmen.
 As Duddy recalls the story, Carson and Wystrach arrived in Jackson Hole for the wedding a week early.
 After playing songs together on the front porch of Carson's cabin, they proposed starting a project together.
 Six months later, in January 2014, Duddy called Carson and Wystrach to suggest that they record some songs, and they went to the Sonic Ranch recording studio in El Paso, Texas to record for 10 days.
 As stated by Mark Wystrach, "when we went to the Sonic Ranch, we became a band.
 We walked away believing in what had happened."
 Wystrach and Duddy then both moved with their families to Texas where Jess Carson lived.
 They named the band after a song by Dwight Yoakam that was called "Fair to Midland".

-Mark Wystrach grew up surrounded by music as his parents were both fans of live music.
-His parents owned a country music venue.
+Mark Wystrach grew up surrounded by music, as his parents were both fans of live music.
+His parents owned a honky tonk country music venue.
 In addition to being a lead singer, frontman Wystrach is also an actor and model.
 Wystrach was signed to IMG Models.